+So what does it actually mean when we talk about a ski resort’s vertical?
 Vertical is measured from the highest to the lowest points on the mountain.
-In other words, vertical is actually just the difference, presumably the “skiable difference”, between the peak and base of a ski resort.
+In other words, vertical is actually just the difference, presumably the “skiable difference,” between the peak and base of a ski resort.
 Take Breckenridge as an example.
 The base elevation of of 9,600 feet and a peak just under 13,000 feet equates to a vertical drop of just under 3,400 feet.
 It is simply a very useful measurement of how “tall” a ski resort is.
 That’s the amount of elevation change that you’ll be able to actually ski.
 Got it?
 Good.

-Here’s a group of resorts where long means really long and vertical means really vertical.
+Below we highlight a group of resorts where long and vertical are the name of the game.

 Revelstoke, British Columbia, Canada: 5,620 foot vertical

 Revelstoke is the tallest ski mountain in North America, and you’ll find it in the Canadian Rockies in British Columbia.
 It’s a bit of a trek from the closest airport in Kelowna, but you’ll never get bored with a 5,620 foot vertical.
 Revelstoke Mountain is the only resort in the world offering lift, cat, heli and backcountry skiing from one village, while the town of Revelstoke is nearby.
 While it may not be as convenient as other ski resorts, Revelstoke is hard to beat for its vertical terrain.

 Whistler and Blackcomb Mountains make up the largest ski resort in North America.
 The vertical is 5,234 feet and the ski terrain is more than 8,000 acres.
 Whistler is a favorite of U.S. skiers and riders as well as those crossing the pond for their winter holidays.
 Besides, there’s skiing on the Horstman Glacier, too.